 Cody, Katie, and Ruby.

-As a dynamic, growing business, we value the diverse skills, philosophies, and educational backgrounds our employees bring to Vermont Compost Company.
-If you imagine yourself working, growing, and sharing your skills, philosophy, and background with us, please send your résumé and a brief cover letter to Kurt Ericksen. firstname.lastname@example.org
+Our Culture: As a dynamic, growing business, we value the diverse skills, philosophies, and educational backgrounds our employees bring to Vermont Compost Company.
+If you imagine yourself working, growing, and sharing your skills, philosophy, and background with us, please send your résumé and a brief cover letter to Kurt Ericksen: firstname.lastname@example.org